King County votes by mail, which means that you'll receive your ballot and voters'

 Return your ballot through the U.S. Postal Service, using a first class stamp, or at a ballot drop box.

 Learn more about returning your ballot.

 Didn't receive a ballot?
-Lost or damaged ballot?
+Lost or damaged ballot or envelope?

 to verify that you are registered to vote in King County and are eligible to vote in the upcoming election.

 Tips for voting